Tech Content

 2. Provides a Better Understanding of Customers’ Needs

-Understanding customers’ demographics, income, spending habits, and more can offer valuable insights into how they manage their money.
-Banks can provide their customers with offers made specifically for them by using insights generated from data.
+Understanding customers' demographics, income, spending habits, and behavioral patterns offers valuable insights into financial management preferences.
+Banks can provide their customers with targeted offers by using insights generated from data analysis.
 Whether it's BNPL, a digital wallet app, or really any type of digital service, DDDM allows management to understand what products they need to develop to compete in the digital market.

 3. Builds Stronger Relationships with Customers